raguay/ModalFileManager-NWjs/README.md

 These directions currently work for the macOS.
 I haven't tested for finished the Linux or Windows installation.
 All external programs should be installed before first running the Modal File Manager.
 Otherwise, you will have to modify the path used to execute external programs to find them.

 I have a run script made with [Mask](https://github.com/jakedeichert/mask) and [Node.js](https://nodejs.org/en/).
 You have to put a copy of [NW.js](https://nwjs.io/) in the 'misc' directory as `nwjs.app`.
 Or, you can change the script.
 I'm assuming you aren't changing the script in the following.
+Also, the scripts in the mask file are running in a [fish shell](https://github.com/fish-shell/fish-shell).
+If you don't have fish shell on your system, you will need to either install it or convert the script to run in zsh or sh.

 So, download the repository, create the `misc` directory, put nwjs.app in the `misc` directory.
 On the command line, run the following commands to compile and run the program: